phalpern/WG21-halpern/task_block_proposal-r4.md

 semantics and those with _terminally-strict_ semantics.

-In both the fully-strict and terminally-strict models, there is a notion of a _task region_ that "owns" all of the tasks spawned within it.
-A _child_ task spawned within a task region is automatically joined when the task region ends (i.e., the program waits for it to finish before continuing).
+In both the fully-strict and terminally-strict models, there is a notion of a _task block_ that "owns" all of the tasks spawned within it.
+A _child_ task spawned within a task block is automatically joined when the task block ends (i.e., the program waits for it to finish before continuing).

 In the fully-strict model (Cilk and Cilk Plus), a task cannot complete